Experiences with running PostgreSQL on Kubernetes

 Jan 22, 2018 by Abraham Ingersoll

-Below is a transcript of an interview I had with our CTO, Sasha Klizhentas, about his experience running PostgreSQL on Kubernetes.
+Below is a transcript of an interview with our CTO, Sasha Klizhentas, about his experience running PostgreSQL on Kubernetes.
 In this interview, we discuss the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.

 For some background, Gravitational specializes in running applications across a variety of infrastructure footprints with the help of Kubernetes.
 The applications our customers deploy need a persistent data store to go along with their stateless microservices.
-Making things more complicated is the fact that the majority of our deployments are on-premise private SaaS, so we can not rely on cloud services like AWS RDS.
+Making things more complicated is the fact that the majority of our deployments are on-premises private SaaS, so we can not rely on cloud services like AWS RDS.

 Challenges with running Postgres on Kubernetes